DennisFaucher/vibe-floating-analog-clock/README.md

 # VibeFloatingClock

-Today, I could no longer install my favorite SimpleFLoatingClock.app, so I asked Cursor to help me re-create.
+Today, I could no longer install my favorite SimpleFloatingClock.app, so I asked Cursor to help me re-create.
 Thanks, Cursor!

 A beautiful, customizable analog clock application for macOS.
 VibeFloatingClock features a classic Swiss railway clock design with a circular, borderless window that can be positioned anywhere on your screen.